RankedNullity/OrthoGraphics/logs/Day 18.md

 ## Notes:
 - Much of the similarity between RubicksScene3D and MegaCube object has been noted, though I think that the encapsulation is necessary and can lead me to some cool things in the future.
 The main concern is that handling animations might be a bit of a pain and require too much redudant information to be stored.
 THough I suppose that no scene will contain more than one mega-cube as all rotations use matrix operations, and those require that the cube be centered about the origin.

+- The optimizations I found can be generalized to a class of objects which contain and manage other sceneObjects.
+The most base sceneObject being a Polygon3D and everything which utilizes this a "manager"